timseed/PCAP_to_I2/Readme.md

 I often need to get data into I2 for some quick analysis, and today I was able to spend a little time to format the data, to take the pain out of the I2 Analysis Phase.

+I am trying to look at a data flow, which I2 will already do well.

+But I want to enhance the process by
+   - Indicate if it is TCP or UDP
+   - enhace IP Addresses  by adding NodeNames
+   - add the Socket type i.e. 21 is FTP etc

 # Prerequisits

-You will need the following
+You will need the following packages

   - python-scapy3
   - daiquiri